GreatLakesEnergy/sesh-dash-beta/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+**Make sure you have Vagrant/Virtualbox and Ansible installed.**

+To run:
+ 1. git clone
+ 1. vagrant up
+ 1. vagrant ssh

 ### What is this repository for? ###

 * Quick summary